User-tian/User-tian.github.io/_pages/about.md

 Hi!
 I'm Baotong.
 I am a first-year Ph.D. student at the [Audio and Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
 I am fortunate to work with Prof. [Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).
 I received my B.E.
 Degree in Automation from Tsinghua University in 2024.
 I was also a member of the [Tong(General Artificial Intelligence) class](https://tongclass.ac.cn/author/baotong-tian/).
 I worked with Prof. [Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/) in [i-VisionGroup](http://ivg.au.tsinghua.edu.cn/) on explainable AI.

 My research interests are in Machine Learning and its application in the audio domain.
 I'm interested in speech processing and MIR (music technology).
-Currently I'm working on audio-visual speech diarization systems.
+Currently I'm working on streaming voice conversion, audio deepfake detection and music transcription.
 I also have some interest in deep learning theory.

 ## 🔥 News